rick-r/marriage-figaro-norway/captions.md

 leggila a Barbarina, a Marcellina;
 [estaticamente]
 leggila ad ogni donna del palazzo!
-"Show it to Rosina, watch it yourself, show it to all women!"
+Show it to Rosina, watch it yourself, show it to all women!